 Home » Latisha Frazier, 18: Group Of Friends Beat Her To Death

-This was unusual behavior for Latisha, especially because the Crossland High School graduate was known to be hardworking and reliable.
-Twenty-four hours never passed without Latisha, a mother of a toddler named Diamond, contacting her loved ones, so when relatives could not get reach with her, it was an immediate cause for concern.
+This was unusual behavior for Latisha, primarily because the Crossland High School graduate was known to be hardworking and reliable.
+Twenty-four hours never passed without Latisha, a mother of a toddler named Diamond, contacting her loved ones, so when relatives could not reach her, it was an immediate cause for concern.

 The unknown social media user stated that Latisha Frazier was dead and that her remains could be located at Rock Creek Park.